To download a copy of my CV, click here.

 I'm the PI on a new NSF EAGER grant (with Carl Weems and Irfan Ahmed) that explores the relationship between psychological traits and both "good" and "bad" cyber behavior.
 The grant is approximately $250K and we'll complete the work over 2014-2015.
 We're excited about the work and the chance for the Departments of Computer Science and Psychology to work together for the first time.

-In July 2014, I'll be offering a free, intensive, two week IA training program for high school teachers.
-This effort is funded by a recent grant through the CyberSTARS program (a collaboration between NSA and NSF).
+From July 7-18, 2014, I'll be offering a free, intensive, two week IA training program for high school teachers.
+This effort is funded by a recent grant from the GenCyber program (a collaboration between NSA and NSF).
 The training program will cover a number of aspects of computer security, including digital forensics, malware analysis, social engineering, reverse engineering, penetration testing, and secure software design.
 Application is now closed for this year, but we hope to repeat the program in the future.

 New NSF EAGER Grant